 Black History Month is around the corner.
 You know, the one time of the year that people are genuinely interested in Black History.
 Good thing you’ve got The PBS Blog, where we hit you up every week and all year around!
-Today, let us explore how Black History Month came to be in the first place.
+Today, let us explore how Black History Month came to be.

 It starts with Dr. Carter G. Woodson, famous for his book The Mis-Education of the Negro, a book I highly recommend that you read (if you haven’t already).